Academic Calendar 2025-2026

 4. Calculate the results of collisions between relativistic particles.

-9. Understand the connection between the quantum mechanical description of nature and non-intuitive phenomena like Heisenberg's Uncertainty Principle, Pauli-Exclusion principle and tunneling.
+7. Understand the Schrödinger equation and the connection between the quantum mechanical description of nature and non-intuitive phenomena such as Heisenberg's Uncertainty Principle and quantum tunneling.

 PHYS 242 Relativity and Quanta Units: 3.00